buddaprem/TODO/README.md

 1. Create RDS instance
     1. DB instance identifier: todomvc
     1. Master username/password isn't a big deal (not accessible to public)
-    1. Add to it the EC2 instance security group created by EB
+    1. Use it's own security group, e.g. `rds-launch-wizard-1`
     1. Database name: todos
 1. Configure the EBS environment
     1. Static files: Virtual Path: `/static/` (what the browser hits), Directory: `/public/ (where we look on our server)